codeigniter4/docs-update/docs/general/errors.md

 # Error Handling

-CodeIgniter builds error reporting into your system through Exceptions, both the [SPL collection](https://www.php.net/manual/en/spl.exceptions.php), as well as a few exceptions that are provided by the framework.
+CodeIgniter builds error reporting into your system through Exceptions, both the <a href="https://www.php.net/manual/en/spl.exceptions.php" target="_blank">SPL collection</a>, as well as a few exceptions that are provided by the framework.

 Depending on your environment's setup, the default action when an error or exception is thrown is to display a detailed error report unless the application is running under the `production` environment.
 In the `production` environment, a more generic message is displayed to keep the best user experience for your users.